gradle/gradle/design-docs/features/build-platform/README.md

 The first milestone introduces the concept of the build platform definition, the way it can be declared by the user and how it is resolved.
 It also lets the user specify an init script as part of the build platform meta-data that is applied to the build automatically.

-**This milestone removes the needs for an organization to create a custom Gradle distribution just for the purpose of distributing an enterprise-wide init script used to enforce standards, conventions etc. Out-of-scope is the definition of a required Gradle version.**
+**This milestone removes the need for an organization to create a custom Gradle distribution just for the purpose of distributing an enterprise-wide init script used to enforce standards, conventions etc. Out-of-scope is the definition of a required Gradle version.**

 _End user perspective:_